cmda-vr/documentation/methods/design-pattern-search.md

 ## Hardware
-* **Drop-in viewers:** turn your smartphone into a VR box.
-(Cardboard etc.) drop the smartphone into a viewer with lenses.
+* **Drop-in viewers:** turn your smartphone into a VR box (cardboard etc.).
+Drop the smartphone into a viewer with lenses.

 ## Interaction